 Conflicting Rulings on Health Care Law

-(CN) - In the space of less than two hours, two federal appeals court panels issued conflicting rulings on whether the government can lawfully subsidize premiums for consumers in 36 states that use the federal insurance exchange.
+(CN) - In the space of less than two hours, two federal courts of appeals issued conflicting rulings on whether the government can lawfully subsidize premiums for consumers in 36 states that use the federal insurance exchange.

-"We reach this conclusion, frankly, with reluctance," wrote U.S. Circuit Judge Thomas Griffith in the majority's opinion.
-"At least until states that wish to can set up Exchanges, our ruling will likely have significant consequences both for the millions of individuals receiving tax credits through federal Exchanges and for health insurance markets more broadly.
+"We reach this conclusion, frankly, with reluctance," Judge Thomas Griffith wrote for the majority.
+"At least until states that wish to can set up exchanges, our ruling will likely have significant consequences both for the millions of individuals receiving tax credits through federal Exchanges and for health insurance markets more broadly.

-"But, high as those stakes are, the principle of legislative supremacy that guides us is higher still," the judge continued.
+"But, high as those stakes are, the principle of legislative supremacy that guides us is higher still," the ruling continues.

-Griffith and U.S. Circuit Judge A. Raymond Randolph found that "On its face, this provision authorizes tax credits for insurance purchased on an Exchange established by one of the fifty states or the District of Columbia ..."
+Joined by Judge A. Raymond Randolph, Griffith found that, "on its face, this provision authorizes tax credits for insurance purchased on an Exchange established by one of the fifty states or the District of Columbia ..."

 "We conclude that appellants have the better of the argument: a federal Exchange is not an 'Exchange established by the State,' and section 36B does not authorize the IRS to provide tax credits for insurance purchased on federal Exchanges," Griffith wrote.

-The ruling, which remands the case back to the district court with instructions to grant summary judgment to the appellants -- , four individuals and three employers -- and vacate the IRS rule, could impact some 4.5 million people who were previously deemed eligible for subsidized health insurance coverage.
+In remanding the case with instructions to grant to the government's challengers, four individuals and three employers, summary judgment and to vacate the IRS rule, the ruling could impact some 4.5 million people who were previously deemed eligible for subsidized health insurance coverage.

-This appeared to be very much on the mind of U.S. Circuit Judge Harry Edwards, who in his dissent said "The majority opinion ignores the obvious ambiguity in the statute and claims to rest on plain meaning where there is none to be found.
+This appeared to be very much on the mind of Judge Harry Edwards, who in his dissent said "the majority opinion ignores the obvious ambiguity in the statute and claims to rest on plain meaning where there is none to be found.

 "In so doing, the majority misapplies the applicable standard of review, refuses to give deference to the IRS's and HHS's permissible constructions of the ACA, and issues a judgment that portends disastrous consequences," Edwards wrote.

-In crafting the opinion for the 4th Circuit panel U.S. Circuit Judge Roger L. Gregory wrote that it's clear the tax credit/subsidies are essential to fulfilling the Health Care Act's primary goals, and that Congress was aware of their importance when drafting the bill.
+That decision by Judge Roger Gregory emphasizes that the tax credit-subsidies are essential to fulfilling the primary goals of the Affordable Care Act, and that Congress was aware of their importance when drafting the bill.

 The subsidies were intended to encourage buy-in to the program by making the mandated coverage more affordable for low-income consumers.

-According to the U.S. Department of Health and Human Services, as of June, more than five million have purchased health insurance through federal exchanges, with the majority receiving some degree of financial assistance.
+According to the U.S. Department of Health and Human Services, as of June, more than 5 million have purchased health insurance through federal exchanges, with the majority receiving some degree of financial assistance.

 The White House has already suggested it will ask for an en banc review of the D.C.
 Circuit decision, but challenges to the Affordable Care Act, which the U.S. Supreme Court upheld in 2012, continue.

-Another case for which an appeal may be in the offing is in Wisconsin, where on Monday a federal judge in Milwaukee ruled that Sen. Ron Johnson (R-Wis.) and his legislative aide Brooke Ericson could not challenge an Affordable Care Act provision requiring lawmakers and their staff to obtain health insurance through the exchanges.
+Another Obamacare-linked challenge on its way to appellate review comes from Milwaukee, where on Monday a federal judge ruled that Sen. Ron Johnson and his legislative aide, Brooke Ericson, could not challenge a regulation that requires lawmakers and their staffs to obtain health insurance through the exchanges.

-In an order granting the government's motion to dismiss, Judge William C. Griesbach said the plaintiffs could not prove they were injured by the policy, and that "absent a concrete injury to the party bringing the lawsuit, there is no 'case' or 'controversy' over which the courts have jurisdiction."
+In dismissing the Republicans' case, U.S. District Judge William Griesbach said the plaintiffs could not prove they were injured by the policy, and that "absent a concrete injury to the party bringing the lawsuit, there is no 'case' or 'controversy' over which the courts have jurisdiction."